FormidableLabs/nextjs-serverless-demo/README.md

 Some caveats:

 1. **Static files**: To make this demo a whole lot easier to develop/deploy, we handle serve static assets _from_ the Lambda.
 This is not what you should do for a real application.
 Typically, you'll want to stick those assets in an S3 bucket behind a CDN or something.
 Look for the `TODO(STATIC)` comments variously throughout this repository to see all the shortcuts you should unwind to then reconfigure for static assets "the right way".
+2. **Deployment URL**: We have the Next.js blog up at sub-path `/blog`.
+A consumer app may go instead for root and that would simplify some of the code we have in this repo to make all the dev + prod experience work the same.

 ## Local development